 3. Get up and move regularly: Sitting in one position for too long can overload your spine, which may eventually lead to pain.
 Use a timer at your desk and get up and move around every hour.

-3. Don’t stay stooped.
-When doing activities that require you to stoop down, like lifting, gardening, cleaning or playing with children on the floor, periodically take a break to stand up and stretch, bending backwards 5-7 times.
+4. Don’t stay stooped: When doing activities that require you to stoop down, like lifting, gardening, cleaning or playing with children on the floor, periodically take a break to stand up and stretch.

-5. Don’t take a load off too soon.
-Don’t sit immediately after finishing a rigorous activity like doing heavy lifting or exercising.
-Instead stand up straight and take a few gentle backwards bends or walk a little bit.
-Once you do sit down, remember to maintain good posture–no slouching.
+6. Perform a proper cool down: Don’t sit immediately after finishing a rigorous activity like doing heavy lifting or exercising.
+Let your body cool down and once you do sit down, remember to maintain good posture–no slouching.